 MPS III is a mucopolysaccharide disease also known as Sanfilippo syndrome.
-It takes its name from Dr. Sylvester Sanfilippo, who was one of the doctors in the United States who described the condition in 1963.
+It takes its name from Dr. Sylvester Sanfilippo, one of the U.S. doctors who described the condition in 1963.

 What causes this disease?

-There is a continuous process in the body of replacing used materials and breaking them down for disposal.
-Children with MPS III are missing an enzyme which is essential inbreaking downthe used mucopolysaccharides called heparan sulfate.
-The incomplete broken down mucopolysaccharides remain stored in cells in the body causing progressive damage.
-Babies may show little sign of the disease, but as more and more cells become damaged, symptoms start to appear.
+The body constantly replaces used materials and breaks them down for disposal.
+MPS III patients are missing an enzyme essential to breaking down the mucopolysaccharide heparan sulphate.
+These materials remain stored in the body’s cells, causing progressive damage.
+Babies may show little sign of the disease, but as cells sustain damage, symptoms start to appear.

 Are there different forms of this disease?